Ten deadliest quakes of the 21st century

 A massive 7.7 earthquake on January 26 hits the western Indian state of Gujarat, killing more than 20,000 people.

-The quake levelled buildings across the state, with many fatalities in the town of Bhuj near the Pakistan border.
+The quake flattens buildings across the state, with many fatalities in the town of Bhuj near the border with Pakistan.

 2011: 18,500 dead, Japan